chinapedia/wikipedia.abstract.en/Page/Radiation_therapy.md

 Conventional external beam radiation therapy

-A teletherapy radiation capsule composed of the following: Conventional external beam radiation therapy (2DXRT) is delivered via two-dimensional beams using kilovoltage therapy x-ray units or medical linear accelerators which generate high energy x-rays.[62][63]
+Conventional external beam radiation therapy (2DXRT) is delivered via two-dimensional beams using kilovoltage therapy x-ray units or medical linear accelerators which generate high energy x-rays.[62][63]
 2DXRT mainly consists of a single beam of radiation delivered to the patient from several directions: often front or back, and both sides.

 _Conventional_ refers to the way the treatment is _planned_ or _simulated_ on a specially calibrated diagnostic x-ray machine known as a simulator because it recreates the linear accelerator actions (or sometimes by eye), and to the usually well-established arrangements of the radiation beams to achieve a desired _plan_.
 The aim of simulation is to accurately target or localize the volume which is to be treated.
 This technique is well established and is generally quick and reliable.
 The worry is that some high-dose treatments may be limited by the radiation toxicity capacity of healthy tissues which lie close to the target tumor volume.